philippotto-hauber/poll-tracker-assignment/README.md

 - ~~docstring~~
 - ~~check that trend has only one obs per day -> resample('1D') method~~
 - ~~inclusive filter when converting shares to numeric~~
+- handle warnings in logger -> currently written to console!